MU-PING/Simple-LSTM-text-generation/README.md

 # Simple-LSTM-text-generation
-## Pretrain Embedding Layer by Word2Vec
+## Pretrained Embedding Layer by Word2Vec
 * Word2vec is a technique for natural language processing (NLP) published in 2013.
 The word2vec algorithm uses a neural network model to learn word associations from a large corpus of text.
 Once trained, such a model can detect synonymous words or suggest additional words for a partial sentence.
 * Word2vec can utilize either of two model architectures to produce these distributed representations of words:
   * continuous bag-of-words (CBOW)